 This will increase the chance that the hair doesn’t have enough room to grow outwards and will be forced back into the skin…

 I Want To Help!

-So guys, if you are lost and feeling like you have tried everything with no avail, drop a line below.
+So guys, if you are lost and feeling like you have tried everything to no avail, drop a line below.